Late-night hosts, TV pundits slam Cruz for taking ‘the world’s shortest spring break’ to Cancun

 Austin’s mayor told people to stay home.
 He was vacationing in Cabo after hosting his daughter’s wedding.

-Cruz did find a safe haven on Fox News on Thursday evening, where host Sean Hannity praised the senator for coordinating preemptive efforts in the lead-up to the winter storm and later attending to his daughters in their Cancun vacation.
+Cruz did find a safe haven on Fox News on Thursday evening, where host Sean Hannity praised the senator for coordinating preemptive efforts in the lead-up to the winter storm and later attending to his daughters on their Cancun vacation.

 “You made the right call coming back.
 You also can be a father.
 There is also something called technology,” Hannity said.
 “I think there is a lot of sanctimony and politics being played in this.”